luyug/Condenser/README.md

 The head will then be automatically omitted in fine-tuninig.

 - For reproducing open QA experiments on NQ/TriviaQA, you can use the DPR toolkit and set `--pretrained_model_cfg` to a Condenser checkpoint.
 If GPU memory is an issue running DPR, you can alternatively use our [GC-DPR](https://github.com/luyug/GC-DPR) toolkit, which allows limited memory setup to train DPR without performance sacrifice.
-- For supervised IR on MS-MARCO, you can use our [Dense](https://github.com/luyug/Dense) toolkit.
+- For supervised IR on MS-MARCO, you can use our [Tevatron](https://github.com/texttron/tevatron/tree/main/examples/coCondenser-marco) toolkit (an official version of our Dense prototype toolkit).
 We will also add open QA examples and pre-processing code to Dense soon.

 ## Dependencies
 The code uses the following packages,